logo Calflora, a 501c3 non-profit

 Information about Limnobium spongia from other sources

 [gobotany.nativeplanttrust.org] Southeastern USA native: American spongeplant is native to the southeastern states.
 It has thick, spongy, floating leaves and thinner emergent leaves that lack the spongy tissue.
-After fertilization, the peduncle curves down, so that the developing fruit is pushed underwater. (contributed by Mary Ann Machi)
+After fertilization, the peduncle curves down, so that the developing fruit is pushed underwater. (link added by Mary Ann Machi)

 Suggested Citation